alexzw7/SearchEngineJokes/README.md

 # SearchEngineJokes
-Vertical Search Engine of Jokes using Python, PyTerrier, and Flask.
+Vertical Search Engine of Jokes using Python, PyTerrier, HTML, and Flask.
 Search Engine uses BM25, RM3 query expansion, as well as Learning to Rank approaches.

 This project uses jokes from a public Github dataset repository: https://github.com/taivop/joke-dataset